The Icicle Works: 1984–1988: Touring years

-After the release of their self-titled debut album the Icicle Works struggled to match their initial commercial success.
+The Icicle Works struggled to match their initial commercial success.
 They continued to receive critical acclaim as a live band and secured a loyal fan base both in the UK and abroad.

-In September 1984, the band issued the UK-only single "Hollow Horse", which flopped (though it later became a live favourite in the band's sets).
+In September 1984, the band issued the UK-only single "Hollow Horse", which flopped.
 A series of follow-up singles similarly missed the charts, including the Motown-flavoured "All The Daughters" and the folk-rock inspired "Seven Horses".
-Added to the live line-up around this time was keyboardist Chris "Tugsie" Turrill; Turrill was not an official member of the band, and did not play on any of their recordings.
-Prior to Turrill's arrival, both McNabb and Layhe had previously doubled up on instruments playing guitar, keyboard and percussion at live gigs.
-Layhe was often seen playing the octobans and McNabb occasionally played an open tuned guitar with his right hand and a keyboard with his left.
+Added to the live line-up around this time was keyboardist Chris "Tugsie" Turrill.

-The band's second LP, The Small Price of a Bicycle came out in mid-1985.
-The album was a UK-only release—their US label, Arista Records, dismissed the album as 'punk-rock demos' and declined to release it.
+The band's second LP, The Small Price of a Bicycle came out in mid-1985 in the UK.

-Beginning in 1986, though the band was still officially a trio, keyboardist Dave Green became an auxiliary member of The Icicle Works, replacing Turrill.
-Green both played at live shows and contributed to the band's recordings.
+Beginning in 1986, keyboardist Dave Green replaced Turrill at live shows, and contributed to the band's recordings.